- Internet & the Web

 Help!
 I'm Out Of Blog Post Ideas

-Note: Unlike some other articles on this subject, this list stands on two assumptions.
+This list stands on two assumptions.
 That you know whom you are writing for.
 And that you have a determined niche.
-The suggestions wouldn't be helpful if you're still grasping about for direction or theme.
+None of these suggestions are useful if you're still grasping about for direction or theme.

 This works extremely well for me.
 A well-written story reminds you of incidences long forgotten, or piques your interest in a myriad of topics.
 The process of which could be the source of inspiration for your next blog post.

-This is often mentioned, and really needs little explanation.
+This is often mentioned and really requires little explanation.
 Surfing other blogs in your niche is like reading a never-ending list of blog post ideas suggestions.
-Just be careful you don't end up guilty of plagiarism.
+Just be careful not to end up accused of plagiarism.

-4. Watch an hour or two of TV, or Youtube
+4. Watch an Hour or Two of Television or YouTube

-Works very much the same way as (1) and (2).
-In fact, this could be a better way, since YouTube has all sorts of discussions on topics that newspapers seldom cover.
+This works very much the same way as (1) and (2).
+In fact, this method is arguably better, given YouTube has all sorts of discussions on topics that newspapers seldom cover.
 It's like a constantly growing trove of ideas for you to harvest from.

-This might feel to work only for DIY blogs.
-But there is actually much around the house that could be the topic for a blog post.
-For example, the leaky tap you never managed to fix.
-It could be a humorous post, a grouch post about service quality, some sort of life reflection, or even a metaphor for the industrial trends you write about.
-Take a slow look around your house, and get imaginative.
+This might feel to work only for DIY blogs, but there is actually so much around the house that could be the topic of your next post.
+To give examples, how about the leaky tap you never managed to fix?
+Or the cabinet you never got down to tidying?
+From these, you could create a humorous post, a grouch post about service quality, some sort of life reflection, or even a metaphor for the industrial trends you usually write about.
+Take a slow look around your house, then get imaginative.

 I find all sorts of things in my drawers.
 Bills from over a decade ago.
 Notes I've scribbled about something.
 Vouchers long expired ...
+And so on.
 Like (1) to (5), this is a hunt for that "spark."
-Something to remind, to inspire, and to point you in the direction of what to blog about next.
+Something to remind, to inspire, or to point you in the direction of what to blog about next.
 It is also, at the same time, a great excuse for some housekeeping.

 It's established that walking helps writing.
 There are also so many things displayed in shops and on the streets that you are bound to find inspiration on what to blog about next.

-Such strolling downtown would particularly be useful for those blogging about specific products or services.
-Don't simply draw your information from written coverage by others.
-Take a look at what's actually happening at the sales front line.
-You might actually gain insight other bloggers lack.
+Particularly, such downtown strolling is highly beneficial for those blogging about specific products or services.
+Don't simply draw your information from written coverage by others, take a look at what's actually happening at the sales front line.
+You might actually gain insight your competitors lack.

-The problem with news, bookstores and to an extent, the Net, is that they tend to focus on the new and popular.
-Not so for libraries.
-Properly managed libraries have a wealth of dated periodicals and publications, and these are treasure troves of blog post ideas.
+The problem with news, bookstores, and to an extent, the Net, is that they tend to focus on the new and popular.
+This is not so for libraries.
+Properly managed libraries have a wealth of dated periodicals and publications, all of these being treasure troves of blog post ideas.
 How about a comparison piece on the past and present?
 A commentary piece on the development in your niche over the last ten years?
 Hey, you might even uncover some forgotten secret, and be the first to blog about it.

 Most people have a lot to say, if you rub them the right way.
 So if your friends know you're blogging, ask them what you should write about next.
 I bet you would be flooded with suggestions.

 Unless you're living in a really remote hamlet, chances are there would be some coming event related to your niche.
-It could be something as grand as an yearly exhibition or trade fair, or just the opening of a new shop.
+It could be something as grand as a yearly exhibition or trade fair, or just the opening of a new shop.
 Attend the event and blog about it.
 Before that, blog about what you expect to see or experience.
 One or two months later, do an alternate commentary of the event.
-There.
-That's three posts already.
+There, that's three posts already.
 Attend three such events and you have nearly ten new posts to work on.

 Quite similar to (10), except you broaden the resource pool.
 A popular forum can have tens, if not hundreds of threads of intense, highly opinionated discussions.
 With a little work, you could work out an entire blogging schedule for a year just by scanning these threads.
 Just refrain from being too distracted by the juicy debates.
 Also, never be drawn into an online war of words with forum trolls.

-The word "review" implies food, games, movies or places, but those are hardly the only things we review, right?
+The word "review" implies food, games, movie,s or places, but those are hardly the only things we review, right?
 How about a business process?
 A social media strategy?
 A weight-loss plan?
-Hey, you could actually embark on a process relevant to your niche and then regularly update about your progress.
+Hey, you could even embark on a process relevant to your niche then regularly update about your progress.
 This would provide for an extended series of posts.
 During which you are sure to discover other related topics to write about.

-This ought to be right on top, but I'm putting it so low in the list because you could really trip yourself, if you're not careful.
-Most people wouldn't take very kindly to a negative critique of their posts.
-They might not be pleased even if you're all praises.
-(Some would feel that you're leeching) If you wish to try this, I can only say you need to be as factual and as objectively as possible.
+This ought to be right on top, but I'm putting it low on the list because you could really trip yourself if you're not careful.
+Most people wouldn't take kindly to a negative critique of their posts.
+They might not be pleased even if you're all praises; some might feel that you're leeching their SEO standing.
+If you wish to try this suggestion, do be as factual and as objectively as possible.
 A blog war could draw in traffic.
 But you could also be on the losing end of it.